One king’s fall gives reign to another.

 The ground squirrel closes his eyes and squeaks out a tiny sigh, lowering his head and taking his right paw in his left.

-Then, he thinks to himself, ‘Buggaboo, you best have survived,’ and leaps off the rocks, landing in the lake with a small splash, not quite as small as the flying squirrel’s splash, not quite small enough to evade the perception of Leonidas, but small enough for a little landwalker who should never attempt to breathe the lake.
-He’s good in the water, good enough to know he won’t drown, but Nudderbudder is the little swimmer in this very big lake, a lake occupied by ‘breathers more than happy to fill their belly with whatever may break the surface.
+Then, he thinks to himself, ‘Buggaboo, you best have survived,’ and leaps off the rocks, landing in the lake with a small splash, not quite as small as the flying squirrel’s splash, not quite small enough to evade the perception of Leonidas, but small enough for a landwalker who should never attempt to breathe the lake.
+He’s good in the water, good enough to know he won’t drown, but Nudderbudder is the little swimmer in this very big lake, a lake occupied by ‘breathers more than happy to fill their stomachs with whatever morsel may break the surface.

 A Meeting of Three Kings